 Employment in the Police Officer Trainee classification is contingent upon maintaining enrollment in a POST-approved academy for which she/he was enrolled.
 Incumbents who fail to maintain enrollment in a POST-approved academy for any reason will be released from employment without cause and without the right of appeal.

 NOTE: The provisions of this bulletin do not constitute an expressed or implied contract, and any provisions contained in this bulletin may be modified or revoked without notice.

 Contact Information: Sgt.
 Kevin Galloway (650) 903-6344

-Department Overview: The Mountain View Police Department keeps Mountain View safe and tackles crime through quality policing that secures the trust and support of the people it serves and protects.
+Department Overview: The Police Department is committed to the philosophy of Community Policing, which includes developing connections within our diverse community and working proactively to identify and solve community issues.
 Our Officers and their approach to police work reflect this commitment.
 In addition, the department offers career growth assignment opportunities in canine, detectives, motors, SWAT, and FTO.

 Area Information: Located between the Santa Cruz Mountains and the San Francisco Bay, Mountain View is just over 12 square miles in the center of Silicon Valley (10 miles north of San Jose and 35 miles south of San Francisco).

 Population: The City is home to approximately 82,300 residents.

 Age: A minimum of 21 years of age

 Citizenship Required: U.S. citizenship status or permanent resident alien status with eligibility for, and in the process of obtaining, U.S. citizenship

 Valid CALIFORNIA Driver's License: Possession of a valid California driver’s license